-- 1. What is FID and FT in NMR spectroscopy? - 2.
-What is Born Oppenheimer approximation?
-Explain the cases where the Born Oppenheimer approximation breaks down. - 3.
-What is fermi resonance?
-Give one example. - 4.
+- 1. Explain the role of FID and FTNMR in the process of interpreting NMR data? - 2.
+Describe Born Oppenheimer approximation and the breakdown of Born Oppenheimer approximation. - 3.
+Explain Fermi resonance with an example. - 4.
 Explain mutual exclusion principle. - 5.
-Which of the following molecules exhibit pure rotational spectra?HF, NH_3 , H_2O , CO, CH_4 , BF_3 , CO_2 , F_2 . - 6.
-Differentiate between first order and second order NMR spectra - 7.
-What are fine structure and hyperfine structure in ESR spectrum? - 8.
-What is Resonance Raman Spectrum? - 9.
-What is finger print region in IR? - 10.
+Which of the following molecules exhibit pure rotational spectra?
+HF, $NH_3$ , $H_2O$ , CO, $CH_4$ , $BF_3$ , $CO_2$ , $F_2$ . - 6.
+Explain exchange phenomena. - 7.
+Explain the concept of fine structure and hyperfine structure in the ESR spectrum? - 8.
+Describe Resonance Raman Spectrum? - 9.
+Explain fingerprint region in IR spectrum and its significance. - 10.
 Discuss Frank condon principle.